 When you rebuild a style list, you can confirm and set the correct locations of your RealTracks and RealDrums folders.
 Previously, setting these folders took time as they were set in different locations and not incorporated into the style rebuild.
 Now, there is a dialog that shows the current locations (e.g., C:\bb\RealTracks and C:\bb\Drums) and the number of RealTracks and RealDrums present in these locations.
 This allows you to confirm that you are using the correct locations as you see the expected numbers of RealTracks and RealDrums found in the folders.

 The dialog will display in the StylePicker when rebuilding the styles list.
 It will also show once when you run the program first time after installation or update.

 In the dialog, you can see how many RealTracks and RealDrums are found in the selected folder.

 The dialog is also accessible with the [Set RT/RD Folders] button in the Track Settings and Actions dialog (F7).

 The Regeneration window (Alt+F8) and MultiRiff dialog (F8) have settings for “Different Riffs.”
-If the option is set to “always,” each generation will be different from previous ones.
-If it’s set to “start,” the first bar of the section generated will be different from previous ones.
-If it’s set to “none,” the generation might be similar to previous ones.
+If the option is set to “Entire riff is different,” each generation will be different from previous ones.
+If it’s set to “Start of riffs are different,” the first bar of the section generated will be different from previous ones.
+If it’s set to “Allow some duplicate riffs,” the generation might be similar to previous ones.
 For example, when you set it to always different and regenerate a few bars of a sax solo, you should hear different phrases each time.

 You can change this setting in the Regeneration window (Alt+F8 – [Options]).
 You can also set this in the MultiRiff dialog (F8).